Paggylyn/Paggylyn/README.md

 - Big Will Wood fan.
 I can go on for hours about his music. 🐀🎹

-- I'm called "jesterlovingfreak_24" in other socials, so if you find someone with that name, it MIGHT be me.
+- I'm called "jesterlovingfreak_24" or "Paggygeek" in other socials, so if you find someone with those names, it MIGHT be me.
 Probably. :P

 - My interests are: DnD, CR:K / CR:OB, Deltarune, Undertale (and the AUs too), FNaF, history, marine animals-- especially octupuses (NOT octopi.
 You say "octopuses" not "octopi".
 Octopi is incorrect!
 That's an archeic plural form of saying it!!!! /silly)╰（‵□′）╯